 A database of information from headstones in some cemeteries in the following Dutch provinces: Drenthe, Friesland, Groningen, Limburg, Noord-Brabant, Noord-Holland, Overijssel, Utrecht, and Zuid Holland.
 Useful in providing 20th century data not available via other databases.

-As of November 1, 2011, the Hekman Library no longer has access online to the Grand Rapids Press.
+The Hekman Library no longer has access online to the Grand Rapids Press.
 The link provided here will take users to the MLive site, which offers a 14-day searchable archive of the GR Press and other Michigan newspapers.
-People with valid Grand Rapids Public Library cards can access this site in order to search a more extensive archive of the press.
+People with valid Grand Rapids Public Library cards can search a more extensive archive of the press.

 A 2-volume work which is organized chronologically, beginning with the baroque period and ending with modernism.
 Each chapter begins with a short biographical essay on the composer along with a timeline.